atsukotominaga/music-teaching/experiment-2/README.md

 - `image`: used for stimuli generation

 ## etc
+- `condfile`: to generate a counterbalance sheet >> output: csv file
 - `cropped`: cropped sheet music
 - `checklist.xlsx`: a list to check each procedure during testing (for an experimenter)